 There is no standardized dietary advice that is suitable for all individuals with diabetes.
 Individualized nutrition advice should be based on personal and cultural preferences, health literacy and numeracy, access to healthful food choices, and willingness and ability to make behavioral changes.
 It should also address barriers to change.
 All patients with diabetes should receive individualized medical nutrition therapy, preferably provided by a registered dietitian who is experienced in providing this type of therapy to diabetes patients.
 Carbohydrate counting or consistent carbohydrate intake with respect to time and amount may improve glycemic control.
 Rapid-acting insulins may make timing of meals less crucial than in the past, but regular meals are still important.

-Adults with diabetes are recommended to engage in 150 minutes/week of moderate-intensity aerobic exercise (to 50% to 70% of max heart rate) spread over at least 3 days per week, with no more than 2 consecutive days without exercise.
+Adults with diabetes are recommended to engage in 150 minutes/week of moderate-intensity aerobic exercise spread over at least 3 days per week, with no more than 2 consecutive days without exercise.
 Children and adolescents with diabetes should aim for 60 minutes of moderate- to vigorous-intensity aerobic activity daily and vigorous muscle-strengthening and bone-strengthening activities at least 3 days per week.
 Patients with type 1 diabetes can safely exercise and manage their glucose levels.
 Pre-exercise carbohydrate intake and insulin doses can be effectively modified to avoid hypoglycemia during exercise and sports.
 Hypoglycemia can occur up to 24 hours after exercise and may require reducing insulin dosage on days of planned exercise.
 A carbohydrate snack should be given at the start of exercise if the blood sugar is <100 mg/dL (<5.6 mmol/L).

 Clinical judgment should be used in determining whether to screen asymptomatic individuals for coronary artery disease prior to recommending an exercise program.